 Multimedia and Emerging Design trains students in 21st century cross-industry transmedia methods through the integration of Graphic Design, Art Practices, and Emerging Disciplines.
-Students will work with industry standard software and new tools to produce three (3) Videobased projects through Single-Channel Video with Sound Design, an interactive Augmented Reality (AR) Environment, an Ecology-Based Commercial (Video, Sound, and other elements from projects along the way), and then end with a website to contain all of these projects.
-In the course, we will tackle the philosophical implications of evolving economies, depleting ecosystems, confrontations with morality and metaethics, and opportunities available to graphic designers and media artists.
+Students will work with industry standard software and new tools to produce a single Interactive & Research-Based Project in three (3) parts through 1) Designing Ten (10) Assets for Augmented Reality, 2) Assembling an Augmented Reality (AR) Environment and the App Development with a code-free tool, and 3) AR Brand Commercial.
+Additionally, we will explore several Professional Practices objectives with emerging tools such as AI text to video and crafting your personalized project objectives for the future.
+In the course, we will tackle the philosophical implications of evolving economies, depleting ecosystems, confrontations with human ecology and metaethics, and professional practices concepts.

-In addition to three Video-based projects, students will experiment with digital media sketches: sound design, 3D modeling, generated & machine learning imagery, and XR.
-And they will be tasked with documenting their process and ideation in video-logs (vlogs) throughout the development of Main Projects, particularly for the interactive AR Environment (Project 2), the Ecosystem related Commercial (Project 3), and Webpage (Project 4).
+In addition to main Augmented Reality Environment and Commercial project, students will experiment with digital media sketches: sound design, 3D modeling, generated images, and XR.
+Through the process, students will be tasked with documenting their ideation and development in video-logs (vlogs), particularly for the interactive AR Environment (Project 1-3).